Alzheimer Disease

 - Memantine is indicated for moderate–severe AD — NOT mild AD

-- ARIA risk is highest in APOE ε4 homozygotes — APOE genotyping should be performed before initiating anti-amyloid therapy
+- ARIA risk is highest in APOE ε4 homozygotes — per FDA label, APOE ε4 genotyping should be performed before initiating anti-amyloid therapy to counsel ARIA risk; it is recommended, not required, and treatment is not automatically prohibited if it is not performed (counseling is just less complete)

 - Lecanemab targets protofibrils (soluble); donanemab targets deposited plaque (pyroglutamate Aβ) — different mechanisms